Organization & Creating Kitchen Vignettes

 Below are my open cabinets I took the doors off of in the springtime.

 People ask me whether I mind dusting the shelves.
-Actually I very seldom do.
-I don’t notice the dust so I’m not going looking for it.
+Actually I very seldom do dust the shelves.
+I don’t notice the dust so I’m not going looking for it!

 Adding Decor With Faux Plants:

-Another faux plant in a wooden container, which gives texture, are grouped with my utensils.
+Another faux plant in a wooden container, which gives texture, is grouped with my kitchen utensils.

 Lately wood has been what I look for as a vessel when shopping.
-The patina of the wood looks good paired with other materials.
-And I especially like to add wood in a white kitchen.
+The patina of the wood looks nice when paired with other textured materials.
+I especially like to add wood in a white kitchen.

 I’ve had the nested herb boxes for years.
 I use them all over my apartment.
-This particular one lost its hook, so I use it here for K-cups for my coffee.
+This particular one lost its hook, so I use it here for coffee K-cups.

 Next to the wooden box is a little mortar and pestle set I picked up at Homegoods for around $6-$7.
-I’d been looking for a set for some time, but the ones I happened upon were always bigger.
+I like this mortar and pestle set because it’s small.

 I love how my spices are right where I need them when cooking.
 Having them gathered on the wall is so efficient.

-The wooden cutting boards I use on a regular basis are here on the counter.
+The wood cutting boards I use on a regular basis are here on the counter top.
 And the rest of them are hanging on the wall on the other side of the refrigerator.

-I like to collect various shaped cutting boards.
+I like to collect various shaped cutting boards in my kitchen.

-If I happen upon some well priced little white pumpkins I’ll add them to the scales for fall interest.
-Trader Joe’s usually has them in the fall months.
+If I happen upon well-priced little white pumpkins I’ll add them to the kitchen scales for fall interest.
+Trader Joe’s usually sells them during the fall months.

 The smaller your kitchen, the more you will need to organize and corral items you regularly use.